by Andrew Engelson

 To help city residents cope with the COVID-19 pandemic and its resulting economic impact, Seattle Public Library (SPL) recently announced several new free services.

-While branches remain closed during the pandemic, SPL will now offer free printing of digital documents for curbside pickup at eight library branches throughout the city, including the Central Library downtown and High Point Branch in southwest Seattle.
+While branches remain closed during the pandemic, SPL will now offer free printing of digital documents for curbside pickup at nine library branches throughout the city, including the Central Library downtown, Beacon Hill Branch on North Beacon Hill, and High Point Branch in southwest Seattle.
 Made possible by a grant from the Seattle Public Library Foundation, the program allows patrons to submit and pick up 10 pages of black and white printing per day.
 Documents can be sent by email, web, or mobile device for pick up.
 Printing instructions can be found online here, or patrons can call (206) 386-4636 for assistance.

-The service is not currently available in Beacon Hill, the Central District, or Rainier Valley.
+The service is not currently available in the Central District or Rainier Valley.
 According to SPL administrative specialist Deborah Barnard in an email to the Emerald, each new library program uses a phased-in approach, starting with a small number of branches to work out details, logistics, and safety protocols before expanding to other branches.
 “Because of various logistical and technology factors, a South End branch was not ready to start curbside printing in the first round, but our current plan is to expand curbside printing to the Beacon Hill Branch after the first of the year.
 We are also looking at offering curbside printing at the Rainier Beach Branch in January.”
+(Note: Since this article was originally published, the Beacon Hill Branch has begun offering printing).

 “We have received regular requests for this service from parents who are trying to tutor their children from home, English Language Learners, job seekers, and many others,” said Kreg Hasegawa, virtual reference librarian at The Seattle Public Library in an email announcement.
 “We are now proud to offer this service for free.”